Self Certified Mortgages Explained

 Although self-assessment mortgages have been retired from the market, you may still need a more flexible lender or product type because perhaps you are:

-Your exact situation will be unique and the best way to find the right solution is with the assistance of a skilled advisor.
+Your situation will be unique, and the best way to find the right solution is to seek the assistance of a skilled advisor.

 How a broker can help get a mortgage with limited proof of income

 If you’re struggling to meet the proof of income requirements set out by some lenders, using an expert broker can be your best route to securing a competitive mortgage.
-An experienced broker will be able to look at your complete finances and income history, and then take a holistic approach to your mortgage needs.
+An experienced broker can look at your finances and income history and then approach your mortgage needs holistically.

-This means they’ll find the best mortgage for your individual circumstances, without the need for any self-certification.
-Along with exploring all the potential possibilities, a specialist broker will also be able to help manage your application from start to finish, even assisting with evaluating your credit reports.
+This means they’ll find the best mortgage for your individual circumstances without the need for self-certification.
+Along with exploring all the potential possibilities, a specialist broker can also help manage your application from start to finish, even assisting with evaluating your credit reports.

-If you’d like to be introduced to a skilled broker, just make an enquiry.
-The brokers we work with are experts when it comes to securing mortgages for clients with complex income situations.
+If you’d like to be introduced to a skilled broker, enquire.
+The brokers we work with are experts in securing mortgages for clients with complex income situations.

 We're so confident in our service, we guarantee it.